Tsai-Hyun-Joong/Ubuntu-18.04-RTX-2080-Ti-Driver-cuda-10.0-cudnn-7.0-tensorflow-gpu-Anaconda-Tutorial/README.md

 * # Hey, Just Wait.

-    * Up to now, if everything is ok.
-Go Fighting!!!
+    * Up to now, if everything is ok, Go Fighting to the end!!!

 * # Anaconda
     * Download and Install Anaconda